Zaltu/personax-lua-src/README.md

 These functions are balanced, meaning they will always leave the stack in the state it started, making them safe to use.
 It is possible to interact with the stack in other ways, but due to the difficulty in tracing potential segfaults and the general unstability of the shared stack, it is highly recommended not to do so.

 ### C++ Reponsibility
-In a general, overhead sense, the C++ code is used to translate user input in a graphical environment (UE4) to the logical model that the GSV represents.
+In a general, overhead sense, the C++ code is used to translate user input in a graphical environment (game engine) to the logical model that the GSV represents.
 It is C++'s responsibility to send appropriately formatted events to the GSV and to interpret the resulting state.update in the correct manner within the current context.

 There are certain, very specific circumstances in which Lua will call C++.
 Mainly, to request loading of some form of resources including context switches, UI elements, animations and models, and so on.
 While many things should be possible, the main use of this is to change contexts.
 The idea being that C++ will interpret state.update once the event it sent has returned.
 Since context changes should only be possible through events in the first place, there will never be a time where C++ must request a context switch on it's own.
 User input is therefore limited in effect (in the scope of C++) to firing an event in the GSV.